css-materials/course-site/content/syllabus/lecture10-loops/index.md

 In-class materials (exercises and code) will be posted here shortly before class.

 <!--
-Run the code below in your console to download today’s in-class exercises: `usethis::use_course("css-materials/control-structures")`
+Run the code below in your console to download today’s in-class exercises: `usethis::use_course("css-materials/loops")` -->
-(updated to include in-class demo for loop solutions) -->

 <!--